Cookie Text Simplified: What It Is and How To Use It on Websites

 • A brief explanation of why the site uses cookies

-But because of the nature and purpose of a cookie text, it’s common for businesses to reference the policy and link to it on their consent banners or pop-ups.
+It’s common for businesses to reference cookie policies in their cookies text and include a live link on their consent banners or pop-ups.

 A well-written cookie text helps your website comply with applicable data privacy laws, so you must write yours in a way that meets all obligations outlined by the pieces of legislation that impact your business.